Background pattern

 Treatment of patients with advanced head and neck cancer or when it has spread to other parts of the body (stages III and IV).

-2. What you need to know before starting Utefos
+2. What you need to know before you take Utefos

 Do not take Utefos

-• if you are allergic to tegafur or 5-fluorouracil (5-FU) or any of the other ingredients of this medicine listed in section 6.
+• If you are allergic to tegafur or 5-fluorouracil (5-FU) or any of the other components of this medicine listed in section 6.

-• if you have bone marrow disorders (decreased white blood cells or platelets, which may be due to previous radiation or chemotherapy treatment).
+• If you have bone marrow disorders (decrease in white blood cells or platelets, which may be due to previous treatment with radiation therapy or anticancer chemotherapy).

-• if you know that you have no activity of the dihydropirimidina deshidrogenasa (DPD) enzyme (complete deficiency of DPD).
+• If you know you have no activity of the dihydropyrimidine dehydrogenase (DPD) enzyme (complete DPD deficiency).

-• if you are being treated or have been treated in the last 4 weeks with brivudina, as part of the treatment for herpes zoster (shingles or herpes).
+• If you are being treated or have been treated in the last 4 weeks with brivudine, as part of the treatment for herpes zoster (chickenpox or herpes).

-• This medicine should not be used in adolescents, children or infants.
+• This medicine must not be used in adolescents, children, or infants.

 Warnings and precautions

 During treatment, you will have periodic blood tests.
-If you have significant blood or gastrointestinal changes, your doctor will suspend the administration of the product.
-Once the symptoms have disappeared, the treatment can be restarted at low doses.
+In case of significant blood or gastrointestinal alterations, your doctor will suspend the administration of the product.
+Once the symptoms have disappeared, treatment can be restarted at a low dose.

 Consult your doctor or pharmacist before starting to take Utefos if:

--You have or have had heart problems (alteration of heart rhythm, chest pain).
+• You have or have had heart problems (arrhythmia, chest pain).

--You have been treated with other anticancer medicines or have received radiation therapy.
-Your doctor may need to adjust your dose.
+• You have been treated with other anticancer medicines or have received radiation therapy.
+Your doctor may need to adjust the dose.

--You know that you have a partial deficiency of the dihydropirimidina deshidrogenasa (DPD) enzyme activity.
+• If you know you have a partial deficiency of the dihydropyrimidine dehydrogenase (DPD) enzyme.

--You are a relative of a person with partial or complete deficiency of the dihydropirimidina deshidrogenasa (DPD) enzyme.
+• If you are a relative of a person with a partial or complete deficiency of the dihydropyrimidine dehydrogenase (DPD) enzyme.

 DPD deficiency: DPD deficiency is a genetic condition that is not usually related to health problems, unless you are being treated with certain medicines.
-If you have a DPD deficiency and take Utefos, you will have a higher risk of severe adverse effects (listed in section 4, Possible adverse effects).
-It is recommended that you have a test to detect DPD deficiency before starting treatment.
+If you have a DPD deficiency and take Utefos, you will have a higher risk of suffering from serious side effects (indicated in section 4, Possible side effects).
+It is recommended that you undergo a test to detect DPD deficiency before starting treatment.
 If you have no enzyme activity, you should not take Utefos.
 If you have reduced enzyme activity (partial deficiency), your doctor may prescribe a reduced dose.
-Although the test results for DPD deficiency are negative, you may still experience severe and potentially fatal adverse effects.
+Although the results of the test for DPD deficiency are negative, serious and potentially fatal side effects may still occur.

-You must inform your doctor if you have any type of allergy or excessive reaction to Utefos, such as persistent diarrhea, as your doctor may need to modify the dose or suspend treatment.
+You must inform your doctor if you suffer from any type of allergy or exaggerated reaction to Utefos, such as persistent diarrhea, as your doctor may need to modify the dose or suspend treatment.

 Children and adolescents

-• Medicines that decrease liver metabolism, such as some antifungal medicines (miconazole, ketoconazole, clotrimazole), melanin stimulants (methoxalen) or that increase liver metabolism (phenobarbital, rifampicin).
+• Medicines that decrease liver metabolism, such as some medicines for fungal infections (miconazole, ketoconazole, clotrimazole), pigmentation stimulants (methoxsalen), or those that increase liver metabolism (phenobarbital, rifampicin).

 • Medicines to decrease blood coagulation (acenocoumarol, warfarin).